simonccc/kopsrox/docs/SETUP.md

 - `pip3 install --break-system-packages --user -r requirements.txt`

 _installs the required pip packages vs using os packages_

+( this will be improved in the future  )

 ## :star: generate api key